yameenadnan1985/tutorial/Linux_tutorial.md

 **Command to find a file containing specific text**
 ```
 grep -r "text-to-find-here" /
+cat /etc/os-release | grep OS    # This will show only line containing OS
 ```

 **Command to find a file with specific name**